When you lose a high performer, your team, and sometimes even your entire organization, feel the pain of that loss.

 No one likes change.
-Beyond the fact that a team’s performance will likely drop while experiencing regrettable attrition, the team’s morale is also likely to tank, especially if the employee that's departing was well-loved.
+Beyond the fact that a team’s performance will likely drop while experiencing regrettable attrition, the team’s morale is also likely to tank, especially if the employee departing was well-loved.
 Your team members’ mental and psychological states of mind are just as important as the new state of their workflows and resources.

 To effectively communicate new expectations and plans to handle this change, there are three fundamental skills that managers should develop:

 It’s important to remember that your team has just lost a trusted, respected team member.
 This can cause sadness, anxiety, and even grief, so your team members need to know you care.
-By keeping employees in the know, managing any conflict or concerns that might arise, and giving clear and personal feedback, you can provide a source of stability, vision, and empathy for your team throughout the transition.
+By keeping employees in the know, managing any conflict or concerns that might arise, and giving clear and personal feedback, you can provide stability, vision, and empathy for your team throughout the transition.